wwcode-berlin-hackevenings/e2e-workshop/README.md

 # e2e Testing Workshop

-In this workshop you will learn to write your first e2e tests with Selenium.
+In this workshop you will learn how to write your first e2e tests with Selenium.
-We will test a "real" website and make sure it works and keeps working as expected.
+We will test a "real" website, making sure it works and keeps working as expected.

 ## The Testing Pyramid